subbu1993/cloud_computing/README.md

 ## Installing Ruby

+1. Use Homebrew to install ruby
   ` brew install rbenv ruby-build `

-Add rbenv to bash so that it loads every time you open a terminal
+2. Add rbenv to bash so that it loads every time you open a terminal

 echo 'if which rbenv > /dev/null; then eval "$(rbenv init -)"; fi' >> ~/.bash_profile

 source ~/.bash_profile

-Install the required Ruby version
+3. Install the required Ruby version
   ` rbenv install 2.0.0-p645 `

-Set this version on the global environment
+4. Set this version on the global environment
   ` rbenv global 2.0.0p645 `

-Check if ruby has been properly installed using
+5. Check if ruby has been properly installed using
   ` ruby -v `
 *The above command should return the version of ruby installed which should be 2.0.0p645*

 GoRails.com has a good tutorial on installing ruby on different operating systems